blackmann/story_view/README.md

 🎈 Animated progress indicator for each story item

-And useful callback to perform meta functionalities.
+And useful callback to perform meta functionalities including vertical swipe gestures.

 # Installation